8.7. Sampling Bias

 • Socioeconomic differences between municipalities might correlate with housing quality and maintenance.

 Stratifying by municipality was a sound approach that could improve the precision of estimates while ensuring representation across different types of communities.
-Despite the solid sampling design, this study suffered from multiple types of bias:
+Despite the solid sampling design, this study suffered from multiple types of bias.

 Undercoverage Bias: The systematic exclusion of high-crime municipalities created undercoverage bias.
 This exclusion was particularly problematic because: